jbcodeforce/aws-studies/docs/data/index.md

 ## DynamoDB

 AWS proprietary NoSQL database, Serverless, provisioned capacity, auto scaling, on demand capacity.
 Highly Available, Multi AZ  in an AWS Region by default, Read and Writes are decoupled, and DAX can be used for read cache.

+Single digit ms latency, even with increased number of requests.

 Data is stored on solid-state disks (SSDs).

 A table is a collection of items, and each item is a collection of attributes.
 DynamoDB uses primary keys to uniquely identify each item in a table and secondary indexes to provide more querying flexibility